Combining Counterfactual Regret Minimization with Information Gain to Solve Extensive Games with Unknown Environments: Method

-The purpose of information gain based CFR is to find an approximate Nash equilibrium and obtain the average strategy.
-This average strategy can not only be utilized by the player but also be directly used as an interactive strategy to explore the environment.
-The traditional CFR algorithm continuously minimize the regret $R^{T}(I,a)$ by inputting the information of the game tree, such as the strategy combination of each node and the reward of the terminal node.
+The purpose of information gain based CFR is to find an approximate NE and obtain the average strategy.
+This average strategy can not only be utilized by the player but also be directly used as an interaction strategy to explore the environment.
+The traditional CFR algorithm continuously minimizes the regret $R^{T}(I,a)$ by inputting the information of the game tree, such as the strategy combination of each node and the reward of the terminal node.
 However, the real environment $d^{*}$ and the sampled one are different, so it is not possible to effectively reduce the regret value.
-In other words, In this way, the approximate Nash equilibrium of sampled environments will not be eventually found by continuously decreasing the exploitability under real environment.
+In other words, the approximate NE of sampled environments will not be eventually found by continuously decreasing the exploitability in a real environment.
 Formally, the relationship between exploitability and regret can be expressed by the following formula: